Expertium/expertium.github.io/RedditBot.md

 For now what matters is assigning integers to words.
 Here is an example sentence:

 "Hey everoyne, I have a problem with FSRS.
 I can't optimize my parameetrs. akf92j56kcvjk.
-Screenshot:"
+Screenshot: https:www.https://preview.redd.it/thw6he9n88nc2"

+First, let's remove the URL.
+Long story short, URLs are a pain in the arse.
+We can remove them automatically:

+`import re`

+`re.sub(r'http\S+', '', sentence)`

+Result:

+"Hey everoyne, I have a problem with FSRS.
+I can't optimize my parameetrs. akf92j56kcvjk.
+Screenshot: "

-First, we need to split it into **tokens**.
+Now we need to split it into **tokens**.
 A token is not necessarily a word, it could be a dot, a comma, a semicolon, a number, etc. Thankfully, we can use the greatest Python technique known as *Import That One Library That Does Exactly What I Want*, or "ITOLTDEWIW".

 ![Import That One Library That Does Exactly What I Want rainbow](https://github.com/user-attachments/assets/fd471b6f-9f3c-47c0-aab5-1e7bf06b9548)